 3) Implementing Hard Pressing Tactical System inspired by Valeriy Lobanovsky

-My final objective is developing a Lobanovsky style Pressing Tactic that is built around hard work, relentless physicality, stamina and disciplined selfless teamwork.
+My final objective is developing a Lobanovsky-style Pressing Tactic that is built around hard work, physicality, stamina and disciplined teamwork.
 By hitting my domestic and continental goals on time, I will know whether this tactical goal was achieved.
-As you might guess the mold of my ideal player will also be defined by this system (but more on this in future posts)
+As you might guess the mold of my ideal player will be defined by this system (more in future posts).

 Today most football fans associate Total Football with the Dutch super teams of 1970s or the modern Barcelona and Bayern Munich systems.
 Unfortunately, the name of a Ukrainian manager Valeriy Lobanovsky does not immediately spring to mind even though the term “pressing” originated in his book “Methodological Basis of the Development of Training Models”.
 For obvious reasons, soviet era football is not exactly a glamorous subject.
 Also to understand Lobanovsky’s system one must also understand the mentality of his time, which is not always easy for non-Eastern Europeans.
 Lobanovsky was the child of postwar Soviet Ukraine, a regime which prized above all else two things, collective accomplishment and scientific progress that arose from hard work.
 Individuals were not praised on their merits alone but how they worked as part of a well-oiled machine.

-What we do know is that Lobanosky was almost obsessive when it came to developing young talent and getting the most potential out of every player that passed through the youth academy.
-He was not one to buy a proven goalscorer when there was already a young kid in his reserve squad that needed more game time.
+What we do know is that Lobanosky was almost obsessive when it came to developing young talent.
+He tried to get the most potential out of every player that passed through the youth academy.
+He would not buy a player if there was a youngster in his reserve squad that needed more game time.

 Stemming from his engineering academic background, Lobanovsky was a strict believer in analyzing data in a highly empirical way to improve his tactics and get the best out the players.
 By hiring a professor of Bioenergetics Anatoly Zelentsovin and statistician Mykhaylo Oshemko as his assistants, Lobanovsky took the idea of sports data gathering and analysis to a whole new level.
-Something that is taken for granted in modern football, but was revolutionary in late 1960s.
+This was revolutionary in late 1960s.
 With Oshemkov’s data in one hand and Zelentsov’s understanding of human physical potential in the other, he established lists of demands for each individual position on the field.
 Numbers and lengths of passes, completion rates, headers, numbers of shots, distances covered, possession and recycling were all optimized, quantified and turned into easily measured numerical targets.

 Like no one before, both on playing field and on the training ground, Lobanovsky tried to capture the elusive firefly of football as an art-form and distill it into a pure science.
-After each game, Oshemkov’s data was posted in the locker room for everyone to see each player’s performance levels.
+After each game, Oshemkov would post his data in the locker room for everyone to see each player’s performance levels.
 There was nowhere for under-performers to hide, and no room for selfish interest and instinct.
 Lobanovsky was not only one of greatest Ukrainian managers but probably the ideal Football Manager gamer long time before the advent of Championship Manager series.